nipun0607/netflixcss/README.md

 'h1'tag is used to first heading
 'h3; is used for other hesading
-'h4'is used for other hesading where css is used to give style for the image .
+'h4'is used for other hesading where css is used to give style for the image and web page